Workflows

 This workflow encourages you to finish existing unfinished tasks before taking on new ones.

-This workflow supports work-in-progress limit when enabled and configured in the settings β a warning will show when you have too many In Progress tasks.
+This workflow supports work-in-progress limit when enabled and configured in the settings – a warning will show when you have too many In Progress tasks.

-Must/Should/Want methodβ
+Must/Should/Want method

-β‘οΈ This feature is available on Premium plan
+⚡️ This feature is available on Premium plan

 This workflow is our modification of MoSCoW productivity method and an extension of our Now / Later workflow, where your Now tasks are broken down even further to help you figure out what’s important.

-This already does a lot on its own, but when paired with Must/Should/Want, that combo is huuuge and so good β I don't think youβll find a prioritization system that works better than this π
+In Lunatask, your tasks are always kept automatically sorted by their age and priority.
+This already does a lot on its own, but when paired with Must/Should/Want, this combination is so good – I don’t think you’ll find a prioritization system that works better than this 🌟

-Eisenhower Matrixβ
+Eisenhower Matrix

-β‘οΈ This feature is available on Premium plan
+⚡️ This feature is available on Premium plan

-You wouldn't find a prioritization technique more popular than the Eisenhower matrix β famously employed by Dwight D. Eisenhower, the 34th president of the United States.
+You wouldn’t find a prioritization technique more popular than the Eisenhower matrix – famously employed by Dwight D. Eisenhower, the 34th president of the United States.

-This workflow helps you quickly identify the activities you should focus on and the ones you should ignore in your current focus.
-First, assign to each task whether it is important or not important, and urgent or not urgent.
+First, assign to each task whether it’s important or not important, and urgent or not urgent.
 The matrix will then tell you what to do with each task.

 | Important | Urgent | Section |